-Hurricane Harvey Continues to Drench Texas and Small Businesses are Stepping Up to Help Small Businesses
+Hurricane Harvey Continues To Drench Texas, And Small Businesses Are Stepping Up To Help Small Businesses

 As a kid growing up in my family’s auto repair, paint and body business in Houston, Texas, my dad would always have our shop open on stormy days like today.
-He knew that other shops would be closed and he wanted to be open to serve those that needed help with their flooded cars.
-I learned this lesson of standing up for others in the late 1960’s and it has stayed with me even as I run my own small business today.
+He knew that other shops would be closed, and he wanted to be open to serve those who needed help with their flooded cars.
+I learned this lesson of standing up for others in the late 1960s, and it has stayed with me even as I run my own small business today.

 So, as the remnants of hurricane Harvey continues to drench and flood many areas of the Texas Gulf Coast, below are 20 tips to help small businesses bounce back and begin again after being impacted by the storm.

-1. Be grateful that you and your family are safe and for the opportunity to begin in
+1. Be grateful that you and your family are safe and for the opportunity to begin in.

-2. Check on your employees
+2. Check on your employees.

-3. Safety First – When safe to be on the roads, heed the necessary precautions before entering any damaged building structures.
+3. Safety first.
+When safe to be on the roads, heed the necessary precautions before entering any damaged building structures.
 Contact a licensed and trustworthy professional to conduct any building assessments.

-4. Visit Small Business Administration web site for information on Disaster Recovery
+4. Visit the Small Business Administration website for information on disaster recovery.

-5. Contact your insurance agent for your business and company vehicles
+5. Contact your insurance agent for your business and company vehicles.

 6. Contact FEMA for disaster assistance and loans.
-Also depending on your area, the Department of Agriculture has loans available to help you rebuild.
+Also, depending on your area, the Department of Agriculture has loans available to help you rebuild.

-7. Contact your vendors and suppliers to rearrange orders and make plans for payments
+7. Contact your vendors and suppliers to rearrange orders and make plans for payments.

-8. Call your banker to review your line of credit, limits on credit card and waiver of any bank fees
+8. Call your banker to review your line of credit, limits on credit card and waiver of any bank fees.

-9. Contact your Congressperson, State Representative or local City Councilperson for the appropriate jurisdiction support.
-For example, if FEMA is not responding, call your Congressperson.
+9. Contact your congressperson, state representative or local city councilperson for the appropriate jurisdiction support.
+For example, if FEMA is not responding, call your congressperson.

 10. Forward your business telephone to a phone number that will be answered or change your voice message to note how customers can be best served while you are rebuilding.

-11. Draft an out of office email response if unable to respond to emails in a timely manner.
+11. Draft an out-of-office email response if unable to respond to emails in a timely manner.

-12. Use social media to add value and keep in touch with customers
+12. Use social media to add value and keep in touch with customers.

 13. Stay positive – positive energy creates a positive environment.
 Keep your head up and focus on being able to serve your customers.

-14. Avoid “Yeah But” People – this is negative energy that will slow or stop you completely from resuming operations.
+14. Avoid “yeah but” people – this is negative energy that will slow or stop you completely from resuming operations.

 15. Refrain from using any unlicensed trade contractors such as electricians, plumbers, etc. You can contact the appropriate State of Texas agencies if have any concerns.

-16. Before rebuilding structures, make sure contractor obtains a city building permit
+16. Before rebuilding structures, make sure contractor obtains a city building permit.

 17. Be transparent with customers ― let your customer know your situation; how you can serve them while rebuilding and when you expect to be reopened.